frePPLe/frepple/contrib/installer/README.txt

 6) Create sample sqlite database
    The installer will pick up the sqlite database in the file bin\frepple.sqlite.
-   You'll should make sure it is initialized correctly and contains only the sample dataset.
+   You'll should make sure it is initialized correctly and contains the sample dataset.

 7) Before building the installer script you'll need to update the frepple.nsi script to point to the directory where the xerces-c dll is stored.

 CONSIDERING ALL THE ABOVE, BUILDING THE INSTALLER ISN'T FOR BEGINNERS.
-IT REQUIRES IN DEPTH UNDERSTANDING OF ALL COMPONENTS AND THEIR USAGE IN FREPPLE...
+IT REQUIRES PROPER UNDERSTANDING OF ALL COMPONENTS AND THE FREPPLE BUILD PROCESS...